By Vaughn Paul Manley, M.A.

 The primary practice for worshipping Hanuman is reciting the Hanuman Chalisa, the Forty Verses in Praise of Sri Hanuman.
 It takes 5-10 minutes to recite depending on the melody and tempo.
 If it’s chanted with concentration and sincerity then it’s tremendously beneficial, and time well spent.

 My Jyotish guru, K.N.
 Rao, often recounts how the great yogi, Neem Karoli Baba, would suggest to his devotees to recite the Hanuman Chalisa whenever they faced any difficulty in their lives.
-He mentions this is the article, The Hanuman Chalisa and Sanjay Dutt.
-It was the primary remedial measure, along with reciting the Name of Ram (Ramnam japa), that Neem Karoli Baba suggested.
+It was the primary remedial measure, along with reciting the name of Ram (Ramnam japa), that Neem Karoli Baba suggested.

 One of the best ways to learn the Chalisa is to listen to a recording and begin singing along with it.
 I recommend a Book/CD by Krishna Das, a Western devotee of Neem Karoli Baba.
 It’s called, Flow of Grace, and is designed to teach the Hanuman Chalisa.